yhw086/PowerOutageClassifier/README.md

 By focusing on the binary outcome of a weather-related cause, we wish to uncover patterns and contributing factors that are specific to weather-induced outages.
 This insight could be pivotal for improving preparedness and response strategies against such disruptions.

 ### Measuring Metrics:
 Our choice of evaluation metric will be accuracy since our datset has balanced classes.
-For example, the code below shows that approximately 50% of the `Cause.categoty` is `severe weather`.
+We have found that approximately 50% of the `Cause.categoty` is `severe weather`.
 We will also use F1 score and a confusion matrix to help visualize the performance.

 ### Justification for measuring metrics:
 For our power outage prediction project, we will primarily use accuracy as our evaluation metric because our dataset features balanced classes, with `severe weather` causes making up about half of the cases.
 To ensure a comprehensive assessment, it's important to account for the importance of both false positives and false negatives in our context, so, we will also employ the F1 score, which integrates precision and recall.
 Additionally, we'll utilize a confusion matrix to provide a clear visualization of our model's performance, highlighting its strengths and weaknesses in predicting weather-related outages.